New Student Advising

 Note: if a requirement says e.g. "PHYS 13100 or above," it means PHYS 13100 and PHYS 14100 are acceptable, but lower numbers (PHYS 12100) are not.
 If it says e.g. "CHEM 11100 or equivalent," any General Chemistry I course (CHEM 10100, 11100, or 12100) is fine.

 No. The Core is an integral part of the UChicago education, and courses satisfying those requirements are specifically designed for that purpose.
-All students are responsible for satisfying all seven Core area requirements, plus the language competency requirement, before they can be awarded a degree from the College.
+All students are responsible for satisfying all eight Core area requirements, plus the language competency requirement, before they can be awarded a degree from the College.

 Your Academic Adviser is a great place to start!
 You'll receive information on how to contact your Academic Adviser by mid-July, but Advising staff will be available for quick, general questions starting May 1 at (773) 702-8615 or via email at collegeadvising@uchicago.edu.
 During your first year at UChicago, you'll meet with your assigned College Adviser during the summer, during Orientation Week and then once each quarter.